Umoru98/remote-job-aggregator/README.md

 #### Solutions:

-  - Ensure correct email credentials in .env.
+  - Ensure correct email credentials in `.env`.

   - Use an App Password for Gmail (not your account password).